Consumer medicine information

 How much to take

-• The recommended starting dose is 8.4 g Veltassa sachet once daily
+• starting dose: 8.4 g patiromer once daily

-• The recommended maximum dose is 25.2 g Veltassa (3x8.4g sachets) once daily
+• maximum dose: 25.2 g patiromer once daily

-Veltassa should only be mixed with water, other liquids or soft foods (as listed below) and stirred to a suspension of uniform consistency, as follows:
+Mix VELTASSA with water and stir to a suspension of uniform consistency, as follows:

 • Add the remaining half of the water and stir thoroughly.
 The powder will not dissolve and the mixture will look cloudy.